kumarvna/terraform-azurerm-mariadb-server/README.md

 This module utilizes __`sqladmin`__ as a local administrator on MariaDB server.
 If you want to you use custom username, then specify the same by setting up the argument `admin_username` with a valid user string.

+By default, this module generates a strong password for MySQL server also allows you to change the length of the random password (currently 24) using the `random_password_length` variable.
+If you want to set the custom password, specify the argument `admin_password` with a valid string.

 ## **`mariadb_settings`** - Setting up your MariaDB Server

 This object helps you setup desired MariaDB server and support following arguments.